 On March 1, 2021, the REIT acquired the real estate underlying the Lexus Laval automotive dealership located in Laval, Quebec ("Lexus Laval") from the Dilawri Group for approximately \$14,800 plus acquisition costs of \$462.
 The Lexus Laval property is a 30,015 square foot full-service automotive dealership property.
-On closing of the transaction, the applicable Dilawri Tenant entered into a 17-year triple-net lease with the REIT.
 The REIT funded the transaction through the issuance of 1,369,102 REIT Units to Dilawri valued at approximately \$14,800.
 The REIT Units were issued at a price of \$10.81 per unit which represents the volume-weighted average price for the first 20 days of 2021 pursuant to the Strategic Alliance Agreement.